negi0109/ruby_custom_template_page/README.md

 ## Code of Conduct

-Everyone interacting in the RubyCustomTemplatePage project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/ruby_custom_template_page/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CustomTemplatePage project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/custom_template_page/blob/master/CODE_OF_CONDUCT.md).